-Notice of Award: Applicants will receive notice of conditional award in mid-February.
+Notice of Award: Applicants will receive notice of conditional award in early October.
 Final awards are dependent upon university verification of enrollment and plan of study.

-Award Payments: Payments will be made to your university bursar's account in April.
+Award Payments: Payments will be made to the student's university bursar's account mid-November through mid-December.

 Common Application Errors